 Light 3/4 chimney full of charcoal.
-When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
+When all the charcoal is lit and covered with gray ash, pour out and arrange coals on one side of charcoal grate.
 Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
-Alternatively, set half the burners on a gas grill to the medium-high heat setting, cover, and preheat for 10 minutes.
+Alternatively, set half the burners on a gas grill to medium-high, cover, and preheat for 10 minutes.

-Remove pork from grill and transfer parcels to a deep platter, shallow bowl, or rimmed tray.
-Unwrap banana leaves and serve immediately, shredding pork with two forks, soaking it in drippings, and stuffing it into tortillas with pickled red onions and salsa.
+Remove pork from grill and transfer parcels to a deep platter or shallow bowl.
+Unwrap banana leaves, shred pork with two forks, stir it into drippings, stuff it into tortillas with pickled red onions and salsa, and serve immediately.

 Look for "true" or Ceylon cinnamon, which has a thinner, more scroll-like bark and a milder flavor.
 It's available in specialty spice shops or in Latin markets.
 If unavailable, regular cassia cinnamon can be used in its place (use half the amount called for).
 Banana leaves can be found in the freezer section of most Asian supermarkets.